Bug report #3170

 However, you can use GDAL binaries setting instead of python path setting.
 Maybe are there some issues using it?

-#4 Updated by William Kyngesburye almost 13 years ago
+#4 Updated by William Kyngesburye over 13 years ago

 I didn't know the GDAL executable path is also used for the Python module path.
 Doesn't make sense, they're different things.